 Why Use Java With Serverless?

 There are many reasons why you should use Java with serverless architecture.
 First and foremost, Java is both a language and a platform.
 In other words, it’s a language, a virtual machine, and a set of tools that can help you develop and deploy software.
-Java is also one of the most widely used programming languages today.
+Java is one of the most used programming languages today.
 There are tons of developers who know and use it for different applications.
 This means that you can find people with the necessary skills to build just about anything with Java.
 It’s also a very scalable language.
 Java is one of the most scalable programming languages.
 In fact, many enterprises are already using Java for their cloud applications.
 For example, enterprises like Netflix, Paypal, and Capital One are currently making use of Java in their cloud systems.
 And they’ve even started using serverless architecture with Java.

 How to Combine Serverless with Java?